schuhmaj/nasa-breakup-model-cpp/README.md

 in the TLE optionally in first and second row in the beginning (example: 25544).

 ### Output
-The simulation will produce a CSV file.
+The simulation can produce depending on the configuration CSV and VTK files.

 ## Library
 The Breakup Simulation can be used directly from any C++ project